-In a 2015 Egypt study by Iran J Parasitol, two dental unit waterlines were tested for presence of Acanthamoeba microbes — harmful bacteria that is prone to develop in these narrow plastic tubes.
+In a 2015 Egypt study by Iran J Parasitol, two dental unit waterlines were tested for the presence of Acanthamoeba microbes — harmful bacteria that are prone to develop in these narrow plastic tubes.
 When testing untreated water lines, the research team discovered bacteria in 100 percent of dental unit waterlines, compared to just 72 percent of tap water samples.
 That means tap water is cleaner than untreated dental unit waterlines.

-In the study, aqueous ozone was injected into the dental unit water bottles for five minutes in the first unit and for ten minutes in a second unit.
+In the study, aqueous ozone was injected into the dental unit water bottles for five minutes in the first unit and for ten minutes in the second unit.
 The lines were then flushed with ozonated water for five minutes, after which water was immediately sampled via the high-speed handpiece into sterile containers.
 This was repeated daily every morning for seven days.
 Water samples were collected before and after treatment.
 All the samples were cultured on nutrient agar plates and incubated at 37 °C for 7 days to determine the presence of Acanthamoeba bacteria before and after exposure to ozone.

-Researchers discovered that when Acanthamoeba bacteria was exposed to several concentrations of ozonated water, the cell viability of the bacteria decreased to 52 percent after exposure to ozonated water for just four minutes, while Acanthamoeba was killed (100 percent) after just five minutes of exposure.
+Researchers discovered that when Acanthamoeba bacteria were exposed to several concentrations of ozonated water, the cell viability of the bacteria decreased to 52 percent after exposure to ozonated water for just four minutes, while Acanthamoeba was killed (100 percent) after just five minutes of exposure.
 This is why dentists have adopted aqueous ozone systems in their practices.

 Ozonated water – A dentist’s secret weapon